xone4/NexusAI-Cognitive-Lab/README.md

 -   **Collapsible Vitals Panel**: A non-intrusive side panel houses all system metrics (status, performance, logs), allowing for at-a-glance monitoring that can be expanded for detail or hidden for maximum focus.
 -   **Transparent Three-Phase Thinking**: Watch as the AI formulates a cognitive plan, pauses for your interactive review, and finally executes the finalized plan on your command.
 -   **Multi-Modal Interaction**: Upload an image with your query to have the AI analyze it, or watch as the AI generates its own images to aid its thought process.
+-   **Dynamic Tool Forging & Self-Correction**: Witness an AI that can invent new tools and correct its own course of action in real-time.

 ## System Architecture